fabd/diablo2-runewizard/README.md

 Runewizard can be traced as far back as 2003, when I started writing a mini fan site for Diablo II LoD called _The Tankazon Resource_.
 In 2014, I restored the site from old backups and hosted it on Github through my [diablo2](https://github.com/fabd/diablo2) repository.

 Up until March 2021, Runewizard was included in this diablo2 repo, as part of a Jekyll site.
-So it came with a lot of unrelated content.
 It was also written in vanilla JS which is simpler in some ways, but also more difficult to maintain.

-Recently I became aware of at least two modified versions for popular mods _Path of Diablo_ and _Project Diablo 2_.
-This, along with the annoucement of _Diablo II Resurrected_, motivated me to do a full rewrite using modern Javascript. 😈
+With the annoucement of _Diablo II Resurrected_, I was motivated to do a full rewrite using modern Javascript.
+The refactor uses: Vite, Vue3, TypeScript and TailwindCSS/JIT. 🔥🔥🔥

-## Features

-🩸 **This is a new version of Runewizard rewritten from scratch** using Vite, Vue3, TypeScript and TailwindCSS/JIT.

-🩸 **Easy to modify** : for Diablo II mods, just update the _runes_ & _runewords_ data files.

-🩸 This **standalone version** features a custom header.
-It can be turned off for eg. including in an existing layout.

-🩸 It can also run completely offline with a little extra work (instructions below)
+Runewizard is now hosted and deployed from this new repository.
+It will be easier to update and maintain should any new patches happen to Diablo II... 😈

 ## Changelog

-See [Releases](https://github.com/fabd/diablo2-runewizard/releases) tab.
-I'll try to document meaningful user-facing updates there.
+See **[Releases](https://github.com/fabd/diablo2-runewizard/releases)** tab for meaningful user-facing updates.
+Other changes are documented in the commits.

 ## Feedback

-Please report any bugs or incorrect information in the [Issues](https://github.com/fabd/diablo2-runewizard/issues) tab.
-Other feedback & suggestions is welcome too.
-If I like an idea maybe I will work on it.
-If you need help with a fork (eg. for a Diablo II mod), don't hesitate to ask in the Issues tab and I can try to help you set it up. `fabd#3839` on discord.
+Please report **any bugs or incorrect information** in the **[Issues](https://github.com/fabd/diablo2-runewizard/issues)** tab.
+Other general feedback is welcome too.
+If I like an idea, maybe I'll work on it.

+If you need help to modify Runewizard for a Diablo II mod, feel free to ask in the Issues tab and I'll try to help you set it up.
+Let me know about your fork!
+I may post a link here and/or in the Runewizard footer.

-Contributions & PRs: keep in mind this is a fun little side project for me to experiment with tech like Vite and Tailwind/JIT.
-I'd love to learn some new tricks, but if you have substantial changes, it's probably best to let me know in advance so I can tell you if I am interested.
+Pull requests: in general PRs for small fixes/typos are welcome.
+For substantial changes, it's probably best to let me know in advance so I can tell you if I am interested.

-If you do something cool in a fork, let me know!
-I'd love to check it out and if there are changes I like, I might pull them back into this repo.
-Also if you modified Runewizard for a Diablo II mod, let me know and I may add a link in the footer.

 # Getting started